In the full map layout, the map is the focus of the app and large enough to fill the entire screen. The core value of the app is spatial information.

-Use Full Map layout when the value to the user is the map itself like performing complex analyses or viewing assets in relation to their current location.
-Taking over most of the screen real estate helps focus on display and analysis of spatial data in an interactive environment while simultaneously limiting external distractions and interactions.
+Use full map layout when the value to the user is the map itself, as in performing complex analyses or viewing assets in relation to their current location.
+Taking over most of the screen real estate helps focus on the display and analysis of spatial data in an interactive environment.

-Provide an interactive map that uses all or most of the screen canvas, usually in the form of a single-page application.
+Provide an interactive map that takes up all or most of the screen canvas and operates as a single-page app.
 Place navigation and interactive tools on top of the map, usually in the corners.
-Arrange these tools into logical groups and aim to position them in a balanced fashion.
-Limit the number of tools that float on the map to avoid obstructing important content and to maximize the visible map content.
+Arrange these tools in logical groups and position them in a balanced fashion.
+Limit the number of tools that float on the map to avoid obstructing important content and maximize the visible map content.

-Adding a title to the map helps people understand the purpose of the map.
-This can be accomplished by either adding a separate header section (preferred) or by floating text on the map itself.
-In the latter case, consider adding a drop-shadow or halo effect to ensure enough contrast to the underlying map layers.
+Adding a title to the map helps people understand its purpose.
+This can be accomplished by either adding a separate header section (preferred) or floating text on the map itself.
+In the latter case, consider adding a drop-shadow effect to distinguish it from the underlying map layers.

-Pay extra attention to the cartography, correct and precise data display in Full Map layouts is paramount to the success of the app.
-Scale-dependent symbology and labeling helps providing the right information at the right scale.
+Pay extra attention to the cartography, and don’t settle for default symbology.
+Correct and precise data display in full map layouts is paramount to the success of the app.
+Scale-dependent symbology and labeling helps provide the right information at the right scale.